KLLI (FM): Exitos 93.9

-On June 4, 2009, KMVN changed its call letters to KXOS, to go with the "Éxitos" branding.
+On June 4, KMVN changed its call letters to KXOS, to go with the "Éxitos" branding.
+As of 2012, the KMVN calls are now used by a rhythmic adult contemporary station in Anchorage, Alaska.

-Effective August 23, 2012, 93.9 License, LLC exercised a call option to purchase KXOS from Emmis for $85.5 million.
+Effective August 23, 93.9 License, LLC exercised a call option to purchase KXOS from Emmis for $85.5 million.
 93.9 License, LLC is owned by 93.9 Holdings, Inc., in which GRC indirectly holds a 25% ownership interest.
 GRC later used a similar facility to acquire the radio stations of Univision Radio in El Paso, Texas, in 2016.

-On November 9, 2012, the entire KXOS airstaff was let go, and the station switched to a teen-oriented CHR/Rhythmic top 40 format, similar to that of sister stations XHTO-FM in El Paso and XHFAJ-FM in Mexico City.
+On November 9, the entire KXOS airstaff was let go, and the station switched to a teen-oriented CHR/rhythmic Top 40 format, similar to that of sister stations XHTO-FM in El Paso and XHFAJ-FM in Mexico City.
 It also used some of XHFAJ's DJs to voicetrack in key dayparts on KXOS, but the station also was required to utilize local talent because of the FCC's ownership rules.

 Radio Centro 93.9

-On January 19, 2014, KXOS changed its format to Regional Mexican, branded as "Radio Centro 93.9" while keeping the same logo scheme.
+On January 19, 2014, KXOS changed its format to regional Mexican, branded as "Radio Centro 93.9" while keeping the same logo scheme.
 The move came after KXOS hired former KLAX morning host Ricardo ‘El Mandril’ Sánchez for the same duties.
 Sanchez had been the subject of controversy during his tenure at KLAX involving claims of ratings fraud and tampering which were never proven.
-His show at KLAX was taken off the air in November 2013 due to contract negotiations that were not successful.
+His show at KLAX was taken off the air in November 2013, due to contract negotiations that were not successful.

 In August 2015, former station general manager Sean O'Neill, office manager Rosa Ambriz, and 50 unnamed employees, sued Grupo Radio Centro, its L.A. subsidiary, as well as Sánchez.

 O'Neill and Ambriz alleged that they were fired after reporting ratings fraud and uncovering the station's hiring of undocumented immigrants.

 Meruelo Group ownership

 On May 22, 2019, Meruelo Group (owners of KPWR (which they acquired from Emmis in 2017), KLOS (which they acquired from Cumulus Media a month earlier), simulcasters KDAY/KDEY, and Spanish-language television stations KWHY and KBEH) announced that it would acquire KXOS for $35 million.
-On July 17, 2019, KXOS disc jockeys said their farewells in advance of a potential format change.
+On July 17, KXOS disc jockeys said their farewells in advance of a potential format change.